ultimike/ddevdrupalgitpod/README.md

 7. Commit and push all changes to GitHub.

 8. In your browser, go to https://gitpod.io/#github.com/vendor/name replacing "vendor/name" with your project vendor/name on Github.com.

+9. Use `gp url 8080` in the Gitpod.io Terminal to view the Drupal site's URL.